Heckerman2281337/TodoAPI-OmgSoCreative-/README.md

-# !!CURRENTLY DOESN'T DEPLOYED CAUSE IM BROKE!!
+# !!CURRENTLY NOT DEPLOYED CAUSE IM BROKE!!
 ## TodoAPI
 Pet project that I use to practice ASP.NET dev.
 Project started as simple CRUD API.
 Project evolving with authentication, testing, Docker, etc.